 While use of preventative vaccines is widespread throughout much of the developed world, we believe that there is and will continue to be a need for effective treatments for COVID-19.
-There are a number of factors that have limited the effectiveness, both in the near and long term, of the vaccines currently in use, including, but not limited to, vaccine persistence, viral escape and perceptions of long-term safety resulting in vaccine resistance.
-Furthermore, there are currently two new anti-viral treatments, Pfizer's Paxlovid, which is a combination therapy consisting of the protease-inhibitor nirmatrelvir and the antiretroviral ritonavir and Merck's polymerase-inhibitor molnupiravir, that have recently been authorized for emergency use in the U.S. These treatments use oral formulations, while all other currently authorized or approved treatments require administration in a hospital setting.
-As the main component of Pfizer's treatment is a protease-inhibitor, it is most similar to our compounds, and we therefore anticipate similar or better efficacy with our compounds.
-Whereas Pfizer's nirmatrelvir was based on research done on rhinoviruses and not designed specifically for SARS-CoV-2, our compounds were designed specifically against the main protease of SARS-CoV-2 and at the current time we do not anticipate the need for a combination therapy.
+We believe that there are a number of factors that have limited the effectiveness, both in the near and long term, of the vaccines currently in use, including, but not limited to, vaccine persistence, viral escape and perceptions of long-term safety resulting in vaccine resistance.
+Furthermore, there are currently new anti-viral treatments, such as Pfizer's Paxlovid, which is a combination therapy consisting of the protease-inhibitor nirmatrelvir and the antiretroviral ritonavir, that have been authorized for use in the U.S. As the main component of Pfizer's treatment is a protease-inhibitor targeting M^{pro}, it is most similar to our compounds, and we therefore conducted a head-to-head analysis via a Fluorescence Resonance Energy Transfer (FRET) assay that tested the ability of the compounds to inhibit the function of M^{pro}.
+The results of this head-to-head in vitro analysis suggested that our compounds may be five times more effective at inhibiting M^{pro} than Pfizer's nirmatrelvir.